Converting Strings to Integer Type in Go

 2.3.
 Parsing large integer values

-The ParseInt function supports parsing large integer values that may not fit within the int type.
-By specifying the bit size (e.g., 64), we can handle integers with a higher range.
+The ParseInt function supports parsing large integer values that do not fit within the int type.
+We can handle integers with a higher range by specifying the bit size (e.g., 64).

 3. Method 3: Leveraging the fmt package

-Apart from the strconv package, we can also use the fmt package to convert strings to integer types in Go.
-The Sscanf function is particularly useful when dealing with formatted input strings.
+We can also use the fmt package to convert strings to integer types in Go.
+The Sscanf function is beneficial when dealing with formatted input strings.

 3.1.
 Using the Sscanf function for conversion

 The Sscanf function allows us to scan a formatted string and extract values into variables.
-It can be leveraged to convert strings to integers by providing the appropriate format specifier ("%d" for integers).
-Here's an example:
+It can convert strings to integers by providing the appropriate format specifier ("%d" for integers).

 goCopy code